How do I check, clean and change small engine spark plugs?

 - Find the right spark plug(s) & adjust gap settings.

-- Disconnect the plug lead and remove with a spark plug socket.
+- Disconnect the plug lead, clean the area of the spark plug, and remove it with a spark plug socket.

 - Replace with your new plug, taking care not to over-tighten (15 ft. lbs. / 180 in. lbs.
 (20.3 Nm)) and re-attach the spark plug lead.